JackBilbo/lxn-discus/README.md

 - <b>Aircraft Settings:</b> Options that are originally controlled by knobs and buttons around the display.
 Moved here to free up the buttons for future use.
 - <b>Units of Measurement:</b> allows you to select the units of measurement to use for various categories or generally "metric" or "imperial" system.
 Only "metric" or "imperial" settings have an effect on other instruments in the cockpit.
 Detailled settings only work inside the nav computer.
 - <b>Interface Options:</b> Settings for the Nav Interface:
   - "Readability Mode" can be activated here to get some bigger readouts (and less data fields)
-  - toggle liftdot-trail on the map
+  - "STF corrected for Netto": if active speed to fly is calculated dynamically: slower in lift, faster in sink.
+Arrival height is always based on the "static" STF calculated for zero lift conditions.
-  - Visual stall warning: If activated, the screen will flash red when the aircraft is close to a stall.
+  - "Dotted Glider Path": toggle liftdot-trail on the map
-  - Wind Indicator: Toggles the wind arrows on the map
+  - "Visual stall warning": If activated, the screen will flash red when the aircraft is close to a stall.
-  - Course Pointer Arrow: displays left/right arrows on top of the map to guide you to your nav target.
+  - "Wind Indicator": Toggles the wind arrow on the map
-  - Auto MacCready: Will update your MC setting based on the last "thermal" (i.e. last time you circled).
+  - "Course Pointer Arrow": displays left/right arrows on top of the map to guide you to your nav target.
-  - Aviation Map Layer: Overlays airspace information on top of the topographic map, if you really want to avoid flying into control zones etc.
+  - "Aviation Map Layer": Overlays airspace information on top of the topographic map, if you really want to avoid flying into control zones etc.
-  - Cockpit Warnings: If active, you'll get various popup warnings on screen: gear, ballast, overspeed warnings.
+  - "Cockpit Warnings": If active, you'll get various popup warnings on screen: gear, ballast, overspeed warnings.
-  - Auto Log: Automaticalls logs flight data: time, total climb, average groundspeed and total distance can be displayed in data fields.
+  - "Auto Log": Automatically logs flight data: time, total climb, average groundspeed and total distance can be displayed in data fields.
+Switch "on" if you want to display any of that info in a data field.
 This is only meant as informative display during flight.
 The mod cannot write any real logfiles.

 All config settings apart from ballast are persistent between sessions.
 Just make sure to click "CLOSE & SAVE" after making any changes.

 <h2>Speed to Fly, MacCready and why you should care</h2>